U.S. GDP shrinks 0.9 pct in Q2 after Q1 contraction

 “We’re not trying to have a recession and we don’t think we have to,” Powell said, while acknowledging that the path to avoid recession has narrowed and may narrow further.

-The latest data came one day after the Fed raised its benchmark interest rate by 75 basis points, the second in a row of that magnitude. ■
+The latest data came one day after the Fed raised its benchmark interest rate by 75 basis points, the second in a row of that magnitude.
+The largest back-to-back rate hike in decades shows the urgency for the central bank to get surging inflation under control.

+The increase is “excessive, especially at a time when the U.S. appears to be on the cusp of recession,” and as U.S. equity markets have suffered the worst first-half-of-year losses since World War II, Desmond Lachman, senior fellow at the American Enterprise Institute, told Xinhua.

+“The danger now is that the Fed does too much and drives the U.S. economy into an unnecessarily hard landing,” Lachman noted. ■